ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 We then want to make some hosts intentionally vulnerable to be compromised.

-On one host, we will install a vulnerable web application (DVWA - Damn Vulnerable Web Application).
+On one host, we will install a vulnerable web application, the source code of which is available on [*GitHub*](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/vuln-webserver.html).

 On the other host, we will install an SSH server with a weak password.